 - A face shield is NOT an appropriate substitute for a face covering/mask (read more under "Other Types of Face Protection.")

-The emergence of the more contagious Delta variant of COVID-19, and evidence that vaccinated people infected with this variant can spread the virus to others, has led the Centers for Disease Control and Prevention (CDC) to update its mask guidance.
+The emergence of the more contagious Delta and Omicron variants of COVID-19, and evidence that vaccinated people infected with this variant can spread the virus to others, has led the Centers for Disease Control and Prevention (CDC) to update its mask guidance.
 We have updated our masking policy in response to this change from the CDC.

 We will continue to monitor data and guidance from the CDC and other public health sources, especially as it relates to data on new variants.
 We will also continue to monitor local transmission rates in Northampton County, as the CDC has advised, and on campus and in South Bethlehem.
 In addition, we continue to strongly encourage everyone to get vaccinated.
 Even with this new information, the data continue to show that full vaccination is our best course of defense against serious illness from COVID and the threat of new variants.